hoppscotch/docs/content/en/features/tests.md

 2. Use the built-in methods provided by `pw API ` to interact with your end point and to assert outcomes.

-3. Click on `SEND` , the test scripts will run on the response recieved from your API.
+3. Click on `SEND` , the test scripts will run on the response received from your API.

 4. View The Status of the Tests in the **Test Result** Tab in the response Section.